Applying for a Primary or Secondary School Place – A Guide for Parents/ Carers

 For current vacancy information, please contact the Admissions Team preferably via email firstname.lastname@example.org and provide your child's full name and date of birth and the name(s) of the schools that you are interested in.

-Alternatively you can telephone the School Admissions Team, however please note that the phone lines will be extremely busy on and around the national offer dates.
+Alternatively you can telephone the School Admissions Team (see contact details on main page), however please note that the phone lines will be extremely busy on and around the national offer dates.

-If you wish to proceed with requesting a change to your child's allocated school place, you MUST complete a Change of Preference form.
+If you wish to proceed with requesting a change to your child's allocated school place, you MUST complete a Change of Preference form - see next section.

 Your child will automatically be added to the waiting list for a school you have been refused (providing it was a higher preference than the school you were offered).
 For further information on the operation of waiting lists please refer to the process shown in the Guide for Parents Information Booklet.